jgm/gitit/README.markdown

 change to be noticed.
 Gitit checks for the existence of the jsMath files when it starts, and will not include links to them unless they exist.

-To write math on a wiki page, just enclose it in dollar signs, as in LaTeX:
+To write math on a markdown-formatted wiki page, just enclose it in dollar signs, as in LaTeX:

     Here is a formula:  $\frac{1}{\sqrt{c^2}}$